[Sticky] [GUIDE] Troubleshooting eGPUs on macOS

 eGPUs & Internal Displays

 By default, eGPUs will not accelerate a mac's internal display.
 Applications need to be designed to take advantage of external graphics on internal displays.
 For instance, DaVinci Resolve does so.
-It may be possible to accelerate the internal display using a Headless HDMI adapter, setting its resolution to that of the internal display, and enable mirroring.
+It may be possible to force applications to use the eGPU using set-eGPU.sh, though the results may not always be satisfactory.

 As mentioned earlier, eGPU support is not cut-and-dry yet - there are a variety of complications, but some have been dealt with.
 The rule of thumb is to read the entire post regarding scripts and software solutions before running the solution yourself.
 So before doing anything: